 Another great use for these would be things like YouTube videos.
 The quality of YouTube’s content has been rising over the last few years, so being able to record high-quality content is extremely important.
 These cameras will give you the quality to compete with any creator out there!

-Best Video Camera for Documentary: What to Consider
+Best Video Camera for Documentary: What to Consider in 2020

 In today’s world, having 4K video is a must.
 Especially for documentary filmmaking, where there will be a lot of closeups, you want to make sure that the people you are interviewing are popping off the screen.